 Arranging a Baptism

 Come and see us any Monday evening from 6.00pm to 7.00pm in the church vestry.
 There is no need to make an appointment.
 One of the clergy will be very pleased to see you.
 They will take details and talk to you about the procedure and the commitment.
-With your permission they will try to visit you at home for a futher meeting and the chance to ask questions.
+With your permission they will try to visit you at home for a meeting and the chance for you to ask questions.

 Receive the light of Christ; walk in this light all the days of your life.